kaliatech/kaliatech-pather/README.md

 # kaliatech-pather

 A C++ library for 2D path finding a circle through circular obstacles.
-Many concepts in this library are explained further by Amit Patel in his article:
+Many concepts in this library are explained in detail by Amit Patel in his article:

 - [Circular Obstacle Pathfinding](https://redblobgames.github.io/circular-obstacle-pathfinding/) - Amit Patel / Red Blob
   Games